chiladelphia/adorable-tortoise/index.md

         image_position: left
         image_width: twenty-five
       - content: >-
-          Working with Alyvia was great because she was well versed in all of our tools and applications, and was able to manage our store and campaigns without any technical glitches.
+          Working with Chillio was great because she was well versed in all of our tools and applications, and was able to manage our store and campaigns without any technical glitches.